 Sweeten with sweetener of choice.
 Agave is pictured below.

 Top with a couple dollops of coconut cream, spooned straight from the can.
 No judgement.

 Make your own gourmet coffee cold brew coffee @home.
 No special equipment is required, and you can make it even better by adding your own coffee ice cubes.

 As we know, once you’ve opened that can of coconut cream, it must be used fairly quickly, probably within a week.
 Here are other recipes that use coconut cream:

-Cold Brew Coffee with Coconut Cream
+Easiest Cold Brew Coffee Recipe

 - 2 c coarse ground coffee